Canción Animal: Recording and production

-Cerati was already starting to develop demos for the album in his new flat located in Avenida Figueroa Alcorta, Buenos Aires, recording the demos TASCAM 388 portastudio and an Akai MPC, bassist Zeta Bosio had regularly come to Cerati's flat to try and develop new ideas, Bosio and Cerati wanted to give the band a new sound, replacing the groove and funk from Doble Vida with a rock sound.
-This sound was inspired by 70's Argentine rock bands like: Pescado Rabioso, Color Humano y Vox Dei.
-Charly Alberti was also invited to these sessions to add the drums to the demo.
 Soda Stereo flew to the Criteria Studios in Miami, Florida on 9 June 1990 with the ten demos of the songs in the album, the band rented a flat to live near Route 95.
 In order to record in the Criteria Studios, Cerati had to convince CBS as they didn't want to pay for the costs.
-Mariano López was the main sound engineer while Adrian Taverna was the second sound engineer.
+The chosen producer was Carlos Alomar, a guitarist who had previously worked with David Bowie and Mick Jagger.
+Furthermore, Mariano López would be the main sound engineer with Taverna as the second sound engineer.
 Daniel Melero, "Tweety" González, Andrea Álvarez and Pedro Aznar were also involved in the production, Aznar collaborated in the vocal arrangements, however Aznar couldn't travel to Miami due to a budget cut by CBS and stayed in Buenos Aires, because of this he had to send his arrangements to Miami, Melero collaborated the songwriting and composition, and the rest had a minor collaboration in the production of the album.
 The guitars were recorded by Taverna with a VOX AC-50 guitar amplifier with Marshall baffles, as the VOX AC-50 did not have baffles.
 Three guitars were used in total, with little overdubs but a lot of doubling according to Cerati.
 Recording and production ended in July 1990.